raspberrypilearning/robot-antenna/README.md

 You will now make a cardboard robot and add your light antenna.

 First you need to make your robot.
-To do this you will need colouring pencils, A4 paper, scissors, glue or sticky tape, a cardboard tube, plasticine or blu tack and a printer.
+To do this you will need colouring pencils, A4 paper, scissors, glue or sticky tape, a cardboard tube, plasticine or blu tack, and a printer.

-###Activity Checklist:
+###Activity checklist:

 1. On a sheet of A4 paper, draw or print your own robot design.
 It should be drawn in portrait orientation so it can be wrapped around your cardboard tube.
 Make sure it has an antenna!